pjvds/born2code.net/about.md

 Hi, my name is __Pieter Joost van de Sande__ and I’m a __software engineer__ for almost a decade.

 I'm currently employed by [wercker](https://wercker.com), a start up based in Amsterdam.
 We are building an integral software delivery platform in the cloud.
 Previously I was a thought leader at [atos](http://atos.net/), one of worlds largest IT service companies in the world.
-Here I received the Atos TRP award which made me a [distinguished member of technical staff](http://en.wikipedia.org/wiki/Member_of_technical_staff).
+This is where I received the Atos TRP award which made me a [distinguished member of technical staff](http://en.wikipedia.org/wiki/Member_of_technical_staff).

 Next to the employement I play an active part in the software development community.
 I've presented at conferences like Microsoft TechDays, Software Development Conference and NDC.
 Beside speaking I'm also a frequent visitor of smaller meetups.
-I'm a board member at [Devnology](http://devnology.nl), where I help to organize meeting and run a software development podcast.
-My active role in the community is recognized by Microsoft who awarded me with a Microsoft MVP award in 2007, 2008, 2009, 2011 and 2012.
+I'm a board member at [Devnology](http://devnology.nl), where I help to organize meeting and run a [software development podcast](http://devnology.nl/en/podcast).
+My active role in the community is recognized by Microsoft who awarded me with the exclusive [Microsoft MVP](http://mvp.microsoft.com/en-US/default.aspx) award.

+As any good developer would I'm active in the open source community.
+I've contributed to various open source projects like, [ncqrs](http://github.com/ncqrs/ncqrs), [node-auth](https://github.com/ciaranj/node-oauth), [ssh-keygen](https://github.com/ericvicenti/ssh-keygen), [EventStore](https://github.com/joliver/EventStore) and [many more](https://github.com/pjvds).

-I clear my head and recharge my batteries with running.
-I prefer the trails and when the weater allows it I run barefoot.
+To clear my head and recharge my batteries I run.
+Preferebly on the trail and when the weater allows it [barefoot](http://barefootrunning.com/).
+Otherwise, I run in [Luna Sandals](https://www.lunasandals.com/).

 ## Contact